willwill510/remote_shell/README.md

 The server can run any command which does not need elevated privileges.

 ### Multiple clients
-The server can handle many clients simultaneously.
+The server can handle many clients simultaneously with custom labeling.

 ### File get & putting
 The server can get files from the client aswell as putting files into the client.